kawu/hhu-dl-materials-2019/solutions/u6/README.md

 To make the EmbeddingSum work over batches effectively, the training dataset would have to be pre-processed so as to already contain the [feature indices](embedding.py#L102).
-However, it is not clear how much speed up this modification would bring.
+However, it is not clear how much speed-up this modification would bring.
 It is likely that most of the computation time is spent in the [forward/backward pass](main.py#L123) of the FFN module which calculates the scores, in which case further optimization of the EmbeddingSum